Skip to content

 Curving path through a blue carpet of bluebells in springtime

-The blue flowers usually bloom in early to mid-April, and wither at the end of the month.
-Make sure to check the exact Bloom time before you go however as it can vary each year!
+The blue flowers usually bloom in early to mid-April and wither at the end of the month.
+However, check the exact Bloom time before you go, as it varies yearly!

 #6 Experience the Flower Carpet in Brussels